lauler1/cppfront/docs/basic_data_types/Automatic_type.md

 ## Background C and C++

+Embrace the convenience of type inference in Cppfront with `auto`, allowing the compiler to deduce the type of a variable from its initializer.
+Explore `decltype` for obtaining the type of an expression, streamlining template code, and making your programs more adaptable to changes.

+	* auto
+	* decltype

 How it is done in C and C++ 98 and modern C++

 ## New syntax cppfront